layilin/SP23-33852/_texts/sc-page069.md

 [69]()

 - SAY, can the Muse, the pencil in her hand, [270]
-- The all-wasting hurricane[^f69n1] observant ride?
+- The all-wasting hurricane observant ride?[^f69n1]
 - Can she, undazzled, view the lightning's glare,
 - That fires the welkin?[^f69n2] Can she, unappall'd,
 - When all the flood-gates of the sky are ope,